 The training can be delivered in three different formats:

 2. Individual Self paced learning.
 The programme is available as a series of 10 modules based on a self defined communications project.
 This is hosted on a leading global learning management platform, but could be hosted on your own in-house system.
-Again each participant finishes the programme with a live 1 to 1 tutorial during which they present and refine their logic for their communication.
+Each participant finishes the programme in a joint tutorial with maximum of 4 other participants during which they present and refine their logic for their communication.

 Whichever method you choose you will cover the same theory and get the chance to put the theory into practice on your own real live communications project.